 1. Working of a p-n Junction diode

 2. Depletion region Concept/Idea along with potential barrier for Si/Ge

-3. Semiconductor Material name that show the optical property
+3. Semiconductor Material name that shows the optical property

 4. Mainly energy band diagram of p-n junction diode and how electron transit from n to p side in depletion region in case of forward biasing.

-5. Basic idea of electrical and radiation energy, so can understand why they keep equal two different energy.
+5. The basic idea of electrical and radiation energy so can understand why they keep equal two different energy.

 - What is the anomalous Zeeman effect | Atomic Physics 2018-10-27T08:24:54+00:00

 - Retracted Research Articles and Publication Ethics 2018-10-19T07:42:35+00:00